Jump to page content

 to the United Nations and Other International Organizations in Geneva

-56th Regular Session of the Human Rights Council
+at the 56th Regular Session of the Human Rights Council

-Interactive Dialogue with the Special Rapporteur
+Item 3: Interactive Dialogue with the Special Rapporteur on

-Geneva, 24 June 2024
+Geneva, 27 June 2024

 Mr. President,